We celebrate Halloween by opening a special (and rather different) gallery, Gotham Goblins. It’s our way of marking two special anniversaries.

 I am grateful that the studio was in a position to create art specifically for Favorite Hunks as a thank you gesture as they celebrate their tenth anniversary.
 I find it especially sweet that the art made its public debut on the studio’s fifth anniversary.
 What photographer can’t appreciate the symmetry of that?

-The studio's recent work with Mason O'Sullivan will be released in early 2017.
+The studio's additional work with Mason O'Sullivan can be found here.